snimu/blog/contents/tags-make-them-smart-and-safe/article.md

 Providing much of this context via tags might reduce the incentive for models to gain this intuition.

 And while it'd make explicit control of the models easier, it's possible that it would also reduce the ways in which LLMs could be steered in more subtle manners.
-Some companies would prefer that: it's a security boon, and makes it easier for companies to guardrail the models without the need for schizophrenic LLM whisperers, and increase reliability from the perspective of customers.
-On the other hand, it is also a capability that many will miss for legitimate reasons.
+On the one hand, some companies would prefer that: reducing controllability to explicit levers is a security boon, and makes it easier for companies to guardrail the models without the need for schizophrenic LLM whisperers.
+It also increases reliability from the perspective of customers.
+On the other hand, it is a capability that many will miss for legitimate reasons.

 The obvious solution to this dilemma is to leave out the tags completely for a decent percentage of the training data (10%?
 20%?).

-This could actually improve the model's ability to infer context compared to both using no tags at all and to always using tags.
+Moving on to pure speculation, this might actually improve the model's ability to infer context compared to both using no tags at all and to always using tags.
 It will have seen explicit context-labels in the form of tags in many data-points, making it easier to infer context from raw text; but it will also be forced to infer context from raw text, which might help it make use of the text written into the tags.

 Another option is to add the tags at the end of the text in some samples.
 Ignore the loss at the special-token tags so that the model doesn't learn to just randomly produce them (or just actively set their probability to 0 during inference, or both), and actively train the model to infer the URL, author, data, etc. just from the raw text.